 A variety of volunteer opportunities are available through the Jerome “Buddie” Ford Nature Center for ages 16 and above.
 Positions include front desk attendant, park conservation aide, and park watch assistant.
 Volunteer opportunities for individuals or groups in outdoor conservation and trail maintenance are also available from 10 am - 12 pm on the first Saturday of each month.
 Sign-up for volunteer training or schedule community service hours by calling the Naturalist staff.

 The Jerome “Buddie” Ford Nature Center offers birthday parties for children ages 4 to 12.
 Each 2 hour birthday party features live animals, a nature-oriented activity, and use of a private room.
-Fee (residents): $165 for a party of up to 12 children. $10 for each additional child (up to 17 total children).
+Fee for City of Alexandria residents: $165 for a party of up to 12 children (Nonresidents: $200). $10 for each additional child (up to 17 total children).
 To secure a party date, prior registration and payment are required.
 For booking information and forms, please call 703.746.5525 or email Majd.Jarrar@alexandriava.gov